NREL/SOEP-QSS/README.md

 There are two methods available for simulating connected FMU-ME models: a loosely coupled approach analogous to the the FMU-QSS method and a "perfect sync" approach.

-The loosely couple approach allows the input variable updates to lag changes to the corresponding outputs by a user-specifiable time step.
+The loosely coupled approach allows the input variable updates to lag changes to the corresponding outputs by a user-specifiable time step.
 Inputs also do not generate output file entries at their output variable event times.
 This approach is provided as a demonstration of how connected FMU-ME could be simulated from a master algorithm that doesn't allow direct communication between the FMUs: the perfect sync approach is recommended instead and should provide better accuracy and efficiency.

 The perfect sync approach builds a direct connection from the output variable to its inputs in other FMUs.
 When the output variable has a requantization, discrete, or handler event, changing its quantized state, its connection variables update their state and do observer advances on their own observers.
 The connection variable is a proxy rather than holding its own trajectory and getting smooth token packet updates.
 The master simulation loop runs the FMU with the soonest next event time and each FMU simulation runs until it completes an event pass that changes an output variable.
 This approach assures that all the models are using the same representation for the connected variables so no accuracy loss should occur.
 It also allows inputs to generate entries to their output files at output variable event times.
 Perfect sync is enabled by using the `--perfect` option with connected FMU-ME models.